Nissan Sunny: Fourth generation (B310; 1977)

 In October 1979, the B310 was given a mild facelift, with a smoothed off front end, a grille with square headlamps, and a redesigned dashboard.
 The vans retained the old design, but their chassis codes (unlike the passenger models) changed from 310 to 311 to reflect that they met new emissions standards in place for light commercials.
 At the end of November 1980 the A12A and A14 engines were replaced by the marginally larger A13 and A15 versions in the Japanese markets (with available fuel injection for the A15).
 The slow-selling two-door sedan was reduced to the low-cost 1300 CT and DX models.
 At the end of 1981 passenger car versions of the B310 were replaced by the front-wheel drive B11 Sunny, although the Vans continued to be built for a few more years.
 With the end of passenger car production in October 1981, the Van models chassis codes was changed and they became the VB312 series.

 In North America, the only wagon offered was the fastback version.
 In Japan, this fastback wagon was a special model called the Sunny California, aimed at private buyers unlike the square-backed 3-and 5-door Sunny Van (although for the Japanese market these vans were always fully glazed and usually had a back seat) meant for the long-standing Japanese commercial wagon market.
 In most other markets the more traditional two-box wagon was offered, either alone or alongside the fastback, and some countries where "no rear side glass" was part of a legal definition of a "light truck" got panelled-in versions of the three-door.
 The van versions also differed in that they retained the leaf spring suspension from the B210, and in most markets had a more spartan interior trim with vinyl covered seats.
 The five-door van was discontinued in November 1982 when the new and even boxier Nissan AD range was introduced.
-In July 1983 the AD appeared in a three-door version, meaning that the VB310 was finally retired.
+In July 1983, the AD appeared in a three-door version, meaning that the VB310 was finally retired.

 This model marked the first and only time the "Sunny" name was used in Australia.
-It was assembled there by AMI.
 This chassis, along with the A10 chassis on the 160J/Violet/Stanza formed the basis for the S110 chassis on the Nissan Silvia.

 In most markets, the A12 engine was the only, or most common engine offered.
 However B310s in various markets were fitted with the following A-series engines (JIS outputs are for the Japanese market, others indicated):